Tushar-9802/DPDPA/readme.md

 * Generated based on YOUR actual gaps (not generic)
 * Conditional steps (only shows what YOU need to fix)
-* Specific action items with checkboxes
+* Specific action items with timelines
 * Timeline estimates (immediate/2-4 weeks/1-2 months)
 * Effort estimates (1-2 weeks/3-4 weeks/ongoing)
 * Penalty exposure per category